stac47/stac47.github.io/_drafts/ruby_and_curses_tutorial.md

 current window origin.
 - `addstr(str)` or `<<(str)` alias will display the *str* text at the current cursor position.
 - `refresh` will redraw your window.
-It is an important method, windows are not updated as soon as they are modified but have to be manually refreshed.
+It is an important method; windows are not updated as soon as they are modified but have to be manually refreshed.
 This way, you can make several modifications and wait to have the screen in an expected state to publish the new screen.
 This was of course very relevant on